-In 2008, each of the Directors of the Bank attended more than 75% of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by committees thereof on which any such Director served (for such period of the year as he or she served on such committee).
+In 2009, each of the Directors of the Bank attended more than 75% of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by committees thereof on which any such Director served (for such period of the year as he or she served on such committee).
 Pursuant to Bank policy, all of the Bank's Directors are encouraged and expected to attend the Bank's Annual Meeting of Stockholders.
-All of the Bank's Directors, with the exception of Stacey M. Page, were in attendance at the Bank's 2008 Annual Meeting of Stockholders.
+All of the Bank's Directors were in attendance at the Bank's 2009 Annual Meeting of Stockholders.